jess1313/BIO365-1/Assignment-28/README.md

 *Please let me know if you see any errors in these problem descriptions or in the expected outputs.
 Thanks!*

-Your objective will be to apply 5 different classification algorithms to 2 types of data and to determine which algorithm provides the highest classification accuracy for each type of data.
+Your objective will be to apply 5 different classification algorithms to 2 types of data and to evaluate the performance of these algorithms.

 Please install the following R packages, which will be used for this exercise, as shown below.
 (Please do **not** include code to install these packages in your scripts.)